Dubai Municipality Al Aweer Used Car Complex in Dubai (UCC)

 Recommended Used Car Dealers at Al Aweer UCC

 Understandably, especially for new residents coming to Dubai, people want a recommendation.
 With used cars, that's a bit like asking which way to walk through a minefield.
-Anyway, bearing that in mind, Reem Automobile Showroom is one place that seems a little more interested in customers than many of the other car dealers.
+Anyway, bearing that in mind, and based on our very subjective stroll around survey one sunny afternoon, Reem Automobile Showroom is one place that seemed a little more interested in customers than many of the other car dealers.
 Sun City Motors is another automobile dealer you could try.
 They're still used car dealers though so remember how hard used car salesmen have worked to earn their reputation.

 Cars for sale at Al Aweer Used Car Market